erooke/uiowa-gym/readme.md

 # Automatic registration for gym slots at uiowa

-To install on arch `makepkg -si`
+To install `sudo make install` will put everything in the right place.
+If you're on arch there is a `PKGBUILD` in `contrib`, to install using pacman `cd contrib; makepkg -si`

+Once installed:
-To enable the timer for automatic registration `systemctl --user enable --now uiowa_gym.timer`
+  - To enable the timer for automatic registration `systemctl --user enable --now uiowa_gym.timer`

-To trigger a manual attempt at registration `systemctl --user start uiowa_gym.service`
+  - To trigger a manual attempt at registration `systemctl --user start uiowa_gym.service`

+This will write a config file to `$XDG_CONFIG_HOME/uiowa-gym/config.ini` where you can put your authentication information.

+Todo (maybe):
+  - Allow the schedule to be configured
+  - Don't do plaintext passwords?